reactive/data-client/docs/core/README.md

 }
 ```

-Now we've used our data model in three cases - `getTodo`, `getTodoList` and `updateTodo`.
+Now we've used our data model in three cases - `TodoResource.get`, `TodoResource.getList` and `TodoResource.update`.
 Data consistency
 (as well as referential equality) will be guaranteed between the endpoints, even after mutations occur.

 ### Organizing Endpoints

-At this point we've defined `todoDetail`, `todoList` and `todoUpdate`.
+At this point we've defined `TodoResource.get`, `TodoResource.getList` and `TodoResource.update`.
 You might have noticed
 that these endpoint definitions share some logic and information.
 For this reason Reactive Data Client
 encourages extracting shared logic among endpoints.